Crysis73/betterflye-mobile/Design/UseCases.md

 #### UC3 Simple Flow

-1. A volunteer wants to send an appreciation to another volunteer
+1. A user wants to send an appreciation to another user
-2. The first volunteer obtains the second volunteers QR Code
+2. The first user obtains the second users QR Code
-3. The first volunteer scans the second volunteers QR Code
+3. The first user scans the second users QR Code
-4. The first volunteer is then navigated to the appreciation page with the second volunteer marked as the appreciation recipient.
+4. The first user is then navigated to the appreciation page with the second user marked as the appreciation recipient.

 #### UC3 Actors

-- Volunteers
+- Users

 #### UC3 Business Requirement